cortex-js/compute-engine/src/README.md

 MathJSON is built on the [JSON format](https://www.json.org/).
-Its focus is on interoperability between software programs to facilitate the exchange of mathematical data, as well as the building of scientific software through the integration of software components communicating with a common format.
+Its focus is on interoperability between software programs to facilitate the exchange of mathematical data and the building of scientific software through the integration of software components communicating with a common format.

 It is human-readable, while being easy for machines to generate and parse.
 It is